Larry Hogan: 2014 campaign

 During the Maryland Republican Party's semi-annual convention in November 2013, Hogan formed an exploratory committee to explore a potential run for governor of Maryland in 2014.
 On January 20, 2014, he officially announced his run at a rally in Annapolis, Maryland, and named former Maryland General Services Secretary Boyd Rutherford as his running mate a week later.

 During his campaign, Hogan utilized the state's public campaign financing system in both the primary and general elections, becoming the first candidate to do so in 20 years.
 He ran on a platform of fiscal issues, largely avoiding questions about his positions on social issues like gun control and abortion by saying that he would respect Maryland's current laws and refusing to elaborate on his positions until he took office.
 He also sought to make the election into a referendum on Martin O'Malley's tenure, comparing himself to Ehrlich in the 2002 Maryland gubernatorial election.
 Hogan spent $1.9 million during the Republican primary election, in which he faced Harford County Executive David R. Craig, state delegate Ron George, and businessman Charles Lollar.
 He won the Republican primary election with 43 percent of the vote on June 24, 2014.

 Hogan continued to campaign on economic issues into the general election, in which he faced Lieutenant Governor Anthony Brown, who ran a barrage of negative ads against Hogan scrutinizing his past comments on social issues but otherwise disregarded Hogan's campaign, saying that winning the general election would just be "a little bit of a mole hill" compared to the primary election.
 Brown also outspent Hogan in the general election, with Democrats spending $18.3 million and Republicans spending $5.9 million.
 On November 4, 2014, he defeated Brown in the general election with 51 percent of the vote in what many considered to be an upset victory.
 Media outlets attributed Hogan's victory to a strong performance in rural parts of the state and Baltimore's suburban counties, low Democratic turnout, and Brown's inability to separate himself from O'Malley.
 Hogan is the first governor to be elected from Anne Arundel County in over 100 years.

 2018 reelection

 In the 2018 gubernatorial election, Hogan faced Democratic nominee Ben Jealous, a former NAACP president.
 Hogan enjoyed significant polling and fundraising leads over Jealous throughout the campaign.
 He defeated Jealous, 55% to 44%, becoming only the second Republican governor in Maryland history to be reelected, and the first since Theodore McKeldin in 1954.
+Hogan received more votes in the election than any prior gubernatorial candidate in Maryland.